Attend an upcoming Information session:Information Sessions

 - RAIL 0123 - Canadian Rail Operating Rules for Industrial Railways, Shortlines, Sidings, and Spurs

 This course will provide industrial railway operators a review of the Canadian Rail Operating Rules (CROR) that govern provincially regulated industrial railways in British Columbia.
 Students will write a CROR level examination for rules pertaining to non-main track operations.

 - RAIL 0124 - OCS and CTC Update for BC Industrial Railways, Shortlines, Sidings, and Spurs

-Provide those working in the industrial railways, that come in contact with a main track, an update and review of the federal Canadian Rail Operating Rules (CROR) in Occupancy Control System (OCS) and Centrialized Traffic Control (CTC) rules.
+This course will provide those working in the industrial railways, that come in contact with a main track, an update and review of the federal Canadian Rail Operating Rules (CROR) in Occupancy Control System (OCS) and Centralized Traffic Control (CTC) rules.

 - RAIL 0126 - Rail Yard Safety

 This course will give those interested in working in the railway industry the opportunity to learn essential skills required for safety in a railway yard and working on freight equipment.

 - RAIL 0131 - Transportation of Dangerous Goods for Railway Certification

 This course will give those working in the railway industry (mainly conductors, locomotive engineers, yard supervisors) an overview of Canadian federal legislation regulating the transport of dangerous goods.
 Content will include a review of the Transportation of Dangerous Goods Act and Regulations with a focus on the impact to Canadian railways.